 - Which sectors of the economy hold the greatest potential for job creation, economic diversification, or for tackling the challenge of climate change?

-The Investment Climate Applied Research team produces new research, develops analytical tools, and implements novel diagnostic approaches in client countries with the objective of delivering on its three-prong agenda of:
+The Firm Dynamics team produces new research, develops analytical tools, and implements novel diagnostic approaches in client countries with the objective of delivering on its three-prong agenda of:

 - Developing diagnostic and analytical tools to better target, design, and measure investment climate policy interventions in World Bank Group operations;